-If you don't have the budget for a new Mac, there are other ways you can give older Mac a boost.
+If you don't have the budget for a new Mac, there are plenty of ways to upgrade an older Mac.
 Extra memory is always useful if you haven't already filled the slots to the maximum, although the biggest enhancement will come with the addition of a solid-state drive (SSD), which Apple calls a Flash Drive across its current range.

 There are also portable drives, which can be used as a primary or secondary drive for your Mac.
 Nowadays, most external portable drives come with flash drives, which use the same NAND flash technology as an SSD that you would install in a Mac system.
-Thus, SSD technology is used in both internal and external drives; just make sure you see the 'SSD' label on a product page, as there are still hard disks in the market.
+Just make sure you see the 'SSD' label on a product page, as there are still mechanical hard drives on the market.

-If you're looking for our top SSD recommendations you can click here to jump straight to the products.
+If you want to skip our buying advice and go straight to our SSD recommendations, you can click here to jump straight to the products.

-It's a good assumption, however, internal drives have dedicated memory controllers which allow them to perform at impressive read/write speeds.
-Whereas, external drives are often limited by the bandwidth limitations found on a USB or Thunderbolt port, meaning their speeds are ultimately affected.
+Internal drives have dedicated memory controllers which allow them to perform at impressive read/write speeds, whereas external drives are often limited by the bandwidth limitations of the USB or Thunderbolt port, meaning their speeds are ultimately affected.

-So, where possible try to aim for an internal SSD drive for the best possible speeds.
-If however, you're looking for something portable and easy-to-install, then a portable SSD will still give you a healthy performance boost over a traditional hard disk found in cheaper or older Macs.
+Where possible try to aim for an internal drive for the best possible speeds.
+However, if you're looking for something portable and easy to install, then a portable SSD will still give you a healthy performance boost over a traditional hard disk found in cheaper or older Macs.

 The first consideration is whether it’s even possible to upgrade your Mac this way, and if so with which SSD.

-If it's internal, the MacBook, Mac mini and iMacs can be given a new lease of life with an SSD to replace the internal hard disk.
+If it's internal, the MacBook, Mac mini, and iMacs can be given a new lease of life with an SSD to replace the internal hard disk.
 But the current MacBook Pro with Retina display and MacBook Air already have flash drives, as does the Mac Pro, and flash drives have also been CTO options on recent iMac and Mac mini models.
-These Macs have less need for an SSD, unless you wished to increase storage capacity to a larger capacity than that of the original drive.
+These Macs have less need for an SSD, unless you just want to increase their storage capacity.

 In the case of the MacBook Pro with Retina display, the original 2012 model and the mildly refreshed version of early 2013 can potentially be upgraded, using third-party copies of Apple's proprietary mSATA-like drive.